Personal Independence Payment

 A long term mental or physical health condition can be extremely challenging for the individual to live with, navigate and manage.
 Doing so also often comes with extra costs connected, which can significantly increase financial pressure.

-The Personal Independence Payment (PIP) can award up to £812 a month (from November 2025) to help towards these extra costs, yet many people do not claim – whether it’s because they don’t know they are eligible, or because of the stigma and barriers attached to claiming benefits.
+The Personal Independence Payment (PIP) can award up to £798 per month to help towards these extra costs, yet many people do not claim – whether it’s because they don’t know they are eligible, or because of the stigma and barriers attached to claiming benefits.
 Unfortunately, this means that people who are entitled to support often struggle without it.

 Our Money Matters Report showed that: